-Mr. Miguel Carranza, Associate Dean for Student Financial Services and Veterans' Affairs, and Dr. Ali Esmaeili, Dean for Math, Science, and Bachelor Programs, will provide additional information to the Committee.
+Mr. Miguel Carranza, Associate Dean for Student Financial Services and Veterans' Affairs, will provide additional information to the Committee.

 No action is requested.
 This item is for the Committee's information and feedback to staff.

 TEXAS- SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS (T-STEM) CHALLENGE SCHOLARSHIP PROGRAM